youssefihab2y/autonomus-wheelchair-grad-project/autonomous_wheelchair/README.md

 ROS 2 Humble + Gazebo Fortress project for autonomous wheelchair simulation with obstacle avoidance.

+> ℹ️ **Latest update:** the Gazebo launch file now spawns the wheelchair at `z=0.15 m`, so the wheels always touch the ground immediately—no extra tweaking required before testing movement.

 ## 📋 Requirements

 - **Ubuntu 22.04 LTS**